SmiNat/Memento_FINAL/README.md

 3. Information sharing
  - [x] User can share selected data with other user.

-For viewing all usabilities use _example_testuser.json_ as a sample database.
+For viewing all usabilities use _example_testuser.json_ as a sample database (user's password: testpass456).
 Hope you will enjoy using Memento service!